Dental Fillings in Carrollwood, FL

 While fillings effectively repair existing cavities, prevention remains the best approach to maintaining optimal oral health.
 Brush your teeth at least twice daily using fluoride toothpaste, spending two full minutes to thoroughly clean all tooth surfaces.
 Pay particular attention to areas along the gumline and chewing surfaces where plaque tends to accumulate.
 Floss daily to remove plaque and food particles from between teeth where your toothbrush cannot reach.
 These areas are especially vulnerable to decay if not cleaned regularly.

 Your diet significantly impacts cavity risk.
 Limit consumption of sugary foods and beverages, which feed bacteria that produce tooth-damaging acids.
 When you do consume sugary items, brush your teeth afterward or at least rinse your mouth with water.
-Choose tooth-friendly snacks like cheese, nuts, and vegetables instead of candy or cookies.
-Drinking water throughout the day, especially fluoridated tap water, helps rinse away food particles and strengthens tooth enamel.
 Regular dental checkups every six months allow Dr. Boe to monitor your oral health and catch any developing cavities when they are smallest and easiest to treat.
+In cases where decay has progressed beyond what a filling can address, a dental crown may be recommended to fully protect and restore the tooth.
+As your Carrollwood, Tampa family dentist, Dr. Boe will help you understand the best treatment path for your specific situation.

 Signs You May Need a Filling